-We invite you to contribute your best work for presentation at the AMIA 2020 Annual Symposium – the foremost symposium for the science and practice of biomedical informatics.
-The AMIA 2020 Annual Symposium, held November 14-18 in Chicago, invites submissions from informatics researchers and practitioners around the world.
+We invite you to contribute your best work for presentation at the AMIA 2021 Annual Symposium – the foremost symposium for the science and practice of biomedical informatics.
+The AMIA 2021 Annual Symposium, held October 30 – November 3 in San Diego, invites submissions from informatics researchers and practitioners around the world.

-Karen Monsen, PhD, RN, FAMIA, FAAN, Vice Chair
+Randi Foraker, PhD, MA, FAHA, FAMIA, Vice Chair

 AMIA is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education to physicians.
 AMIA also provides Nursing Continuing Education (CE) credits.
 As an accredited provider, AMIA must design our activities to inspire change.
 That change may be a difference in knowledge/competence, performance, or inpatient outcomes.
 Educational design in this environment includes creating “outcomes-based learning objectives.”
 Creators of content should ask themselves, “What do I want the learner to be able to do, or to do better, after participating in my session?”